Skill Demand Index

 Which roles need Statistics most:

-Marketing positions drive 29% of demand.
-Data Science / ML and Data Analysis also frequently list Statistics as a requirement.
-Skills commonly paired with Statistics include Data Analysis and SQL.
+Data Analysis positions drive 33% of demand.
+Software Engineering and Data Science / ML also frequently list Statistics as a requirement.
+Skills commonly paired with Statistics include Data Analysis and Computer Science.

 Depth Level Distribution